mongodb/motor/doc/tutorial-asyncio.rst

 Getting a Single Document With `find_one`
 -----------------------------------------

-Use `AsyncIOMotorCollection.find_one` to get the first document that matches a query.
+Use :meth:`~motor.motor_asyncio.AsyncIOMotorCollection.find_one` to get the first document that matches a query.
 For example, to get a document where the value for key "i" is less than 1: